 So, there you have it, collegiettes (yes, no longer pre-collegiettes--after reading this article you’ve officially become collegiettes!), a couple of things that we at HC say you should NOT do the first week on campus!
 Even if you choose to ignore this beyond enlightening list of things to do, at least remember: the one thing you must do the first week at college is, as the proverbial saying goes, let your true colors shine.

 Have some advice you’d like to add to the list?
-Leave a comment below!
+Let us know!